LaGuardia-WebDev-2024/0-2-practice-b-nikanojmi/README.md

-# 0-1-Practice-B
+# 0-1-Practice-C

-## Let's practice importing and exporting this github assigment into Glitch
+## Let's continue to practice importing and exporting with Github and Glitch

 ### Directions
-Play with colors.
-Change the colors in this index.html file.
+Enter the missing infomation in the index.html file.

-Use this link as a resource (https://www.w3schools.com/colors/colors_names.asp)